maurice-35/number-guessing-game/README.md

 #  Key Learnings/Takeaway
 I learnt how to write codes with JavaScript using DOM manipulation.
 Using ‘querySelectorAll’ and ‘eventListener’ functions was a great takeaway.

+# Contribution to this project
+I welcome any contribution or suggestions to improve on this project.